JCourtney22/Easy-README-Generator/GeneratedREADME.md

 # README Generator

 ## Description
-The project allows users to generate a professional README
+This project allows the user to create a README for their own project

 ## Table of Contents